 Fast forward to fall 2021

-teachers are still learning how to cope with the spontaneous changes that could occur as the pandemic continues to force the world to ride a rollercoaster of unpredictability.
-Educators spent most of 2020 and spring 2021 getting used to the idea of virtual and hybrid learning situations, forcing them to consider this the “new normal.”
+Teachers are still learning how to cope with the spontaneous changes that could occur as the pandemic continues to force the world to ride a rollercoaster of unpredictability.
+Educators spent most of 2020 and spring 2021 getting used to virtual and hybrid learning situations, forcing them to consider this the “new normal.”
 Even with COVID-19 vaccines available to adults and children aged 12 and older, the teaching staff is not in a place to dismiss remote teaching, as stated by the U.S. Census Bureau.
-Most have used their summer break to prepare for the inevitable – creating the dynamic classroom environment and hoping to have a seamless transition back into hybrid teaching.
+Most have used their summer break to prepare for the inevitable – creating a dynamic classroom environment and hoping to have a seamless transition into hybrid teaching.

-Teaching expectations have changed across the board and preparing for spontaneous changes in terms of classroom settings is essential to the success of not only the teacher but also the school and district altogether.
-Between the potential for in-semester shifting from in-person to virtual learning, to students exposed to COVID-19 needed to quarantine, there will always be a need to support the new normal of the dynamic classroom.
+Teaching expectations have changed across the board, and preparing for spontaneous changes in classroom settings is essential to the success of not only the teacher but also the school and district.
+Between the potential for in-semester shifting from in-person to virtual learning to students exposed to COVID-19 needed to quarantine, there will always be a need to support the new normal of the dynamic classroom.

 The education sector has changed.
 So how can you support your users in shifting to this dynamic classroom management reality?

 Presenting features to your clients that work in both classroom environments is essential.
-Those with the ability to switch seamlessly between in-person and remote teaching, or to provide both at the same time, can better cope with the inevitable changes that will occur throughout the year.
-Teachers who are working in socially distanced classrooms can benefit from in-person teaching methods that utilize virtual functionality.
+Those with the ability to switch seamlessly between in-person and remote teaching, or to provide both simultaneously, can better cope with the inevitable changes that will occur throughout the year.
+In addition, teachers working in socially distanced classrooms can benefit from in-person teaching methods that utilize virtual functionality.